-In this article, I talk about one of the first businesses I had as a student, and the lessons I’ve learned from it.
+I am excited to tell you about one of the first businesses I had as a student, and the lessons I’ve learned from it.
 I think this information is very useful to those also thinking about starting their own business, regardless of age.
 I was 19 when I opened my dorm room barbershop.
 Although I was young when I first started it, believe me when I tell you that it was definitely a real business that generated me a lot of money as a university student.

 I had about 200 regular customers.
 At my peak, I made about $400-$600 a week, which is a nice chunk of change for someone who is going to school full-time.
-I could have made even more if I decided to work more than 4 days a week or on Sundays, which I did on rare occasion.
+I could have made even more if I decided to work more than 4 days a week or on Sundays, which I did on rare occasions.
 If you are currently a university student and are reading this, I urge you to try starting your own dorm room barbershop or something that will allow you to develop and hone skills that you can take with you into future endeavors.

-When I first opened shop, I didn’t even know how to cut hair but I took the time to research and teach myself by watching YouTube videos and buying books on cutting hair.
+When I first opened shop, I didn’t even know how to cut hair.
+But I took the time to research and teach myself by watching YouTube videos and buying books on cutting hair.
 Before I started charging, I gave my friends and their referrals free cuts.
 That’s right – I spent about a month and a half just cutting hair for free.
-I didn’t know how to cut hair and was pretty bad at it.
+I didn’t know what I was doing and to be honest, I was pretty bad at it.

 The only way I would be good at it was to get customers and to practice on them.
 However, who is going to allow you to cut their hair when you’ve never done it before?
 Well, good thing university students are poor and desperate.
-All I had to do was offer them a free haircut and they were willing to let me to experiment on them which allowed me to polish my hair cutting skills over time.
+All I had to do was offer them a free haircut and they were willing to let me experiment on them.
+This allowed me to polish my hair cutting skills over time.

 After a while, I noticed that I no longer had to go up to people to ask them to cut their hair for free.
 My regulars (about 10 guys) started spreading the word for me as I started getting better.
 They told their friends to come to me because I gave free haircuts that were almost as good as a haircut from a regular barber.